zAlweNy26/AlweStats/README.md

 ### Things I hope to add as soon as possible

-- Crosshair pointing coordinates
-- Custom rotating minimap
-- Possibility to add padding for blocks
+- Optimize the movement of blocks with the editing mode
 - Detailed item informations
 - A compass

 ### Known bugs

-- The player coordinates string is a bit buggy when its values change
+- The player and focus coordinates string is a bit buggy when its values change
 - Health starts showing from second hit for rocks and minerocks.
-- Environment element name doesn't show if you hit an element without aiming at it.
 - Name doesn't show for small environment elements.
 - Remaining time doesn't work properly for bushes and beehives.

 ### Changelog

+**3.4.0**
+- Added a new config value regarding the padding for all the blocks
+- Fixed the flicker when the value of blocks change
+- Now the environment element name will be shown even if you hit an element without aiming at it.
+- Now the health bar color of construction pieces is based on the health percentage
+- Moved the position of the health text and bar for construction pieces
+- Added outline to the text of all the blocks
+- Now you can reload the config file also in the main menu
+- Added a string in the MapStats block that shows the world coordinates of where the crosshair is pointing at
+- Added a new config value regarding the text alignment for the MapStats block
+- Removed the "ShowPlayerCoordinates" config value
+- Renamed the config value "ShowCursorCoordinates" to "ShowCursorCoordinatesInMap"
+- Renamed the config value "HealthStringFormat" to "HealthFormat"
+- Renamed the config value "ProcessStringFormat" to "ProcessFormat"
+- Renamed the config value "PlayerCoordinatesStringFormat" to "WorldCoordinatesFormat"
+- Renamed the config value "CursorCoordinatesStringFormat" to "MapCoordinatesFormat"

 **3.3.0**
 - Added a new config value regarding the text alignment for the BowStats block